 He joined "la Caixa" in 1976, and was appointed Deputy General Manager in 1992.
-In 2011, he was appointed General Manager of CaixaBank's Insurance and Asset Management Group, where he remained until November 2018.
+In 2011, he was appointed General Manager of CaixaBank's Insurance and Asset Management Group, where he re-

-He was Deputy Chairman and CEO of VidaCaixa (1997-2018).
+He was Deputy Chairman and CEO of Vi-

-Previously, he served as the Chairman of MEFF, Deputy Chairman of BME, Second Deputy Chairman of UNESPA, Director and Chairman of the Audit Commission of the Insurance Compensation Consortium, Director of Vithas Sanidad and Substitute Board Member of Inbursa.
+Previously, he served as the Chairman of MEFF, Deputy Chairman of BME, Second Deputy Chairman of UNESPA, Director and Chairman of the Audit Commission of Director of Vithas Sanidad and Substitute Board Member of Inbursa.